two-hundred/celerity-docs/docs/runtime/intro.md

 - Rust

 The runtime also supports any other language that can be compiled ahead of time into an executable binary.
 Languages such as C++, C or Zig can be used but lack the official SDK support that the languages listed above have.
-For these languages, you can use the [Core Runtime API](#) to interact with the runtime from your handler code.
+For these languages, you can use the [Local Runtime API](#) to interact with the runtime from your handler code.